Corporate Governance

 • The Company’s Board of Directors consists of no more than 15 directors.
 At present, the Board comprises a total of 10 directors, including six independent directors.

-• To ensure the independence of outside directors, in addition to the requirements for outside directors under the Companies Act, the Company has established its own Standards for Independence of Outside Officers, which are applied as the criteria for appointing outside directors.
-While transactional relationships exist between the Company and the companies to which outside directors belong, prices and other transaction terms are determined in the same manner as general commercial transactions.
+• To ensure the independence of its independent directors, in addition to the requirements for outside directors under the Companies Act, the Company has established its own Standards for Independence of Outside Officers, which are applied as the criteria for appointing independent directors.
+While transactional relationships exist between the Company and the companies to which independent directors belong, prices and other transaction terms are determined in the same manner as general commercial transactions.

-• In principle, the chairperson of the Board of Directors is an outside director.
+• In principle, the chairperson of the Board of Directors is an independent director.

 • Appointment of Directors